John (Jay) Wellons, III, MD, MSPH

-Dr. Wellons is Professor of Neurological Surgery, Chief of Pediatric Neurosurgery and Professor of Pediatrics.
+Dr. Wellons is Professor of Neurological Surgery, Chief of Pediatric Neurological Surgery and Professor of Pediatrics.
 He was the Site Investigator for the private and NIH-funded Hydrocephalus Clinical Research Network (HCRN), and continues as the Primary Investigator for ongoing studies related to HCRN.
 His additional research and clinical interests include the role of neuroendoscopy in the treatment of pediatric brain tumors and hydrocephalus, improving surgical outcomes in Chiari and Chiari-related disorders, and anatomic and surgical studies of the brachial plexus and peripheral nerves.

 Dr. Wellons received his medical degree from the University of Mississippi Medical School in Jackson, Miss.
 He completed his Master of Science in Public Health in Clinical Research (Epidemiology) from the University of Alabama at Birmingham.